Mehedi556/sports-facility-booking/readme.md

 First of all you need to clone the repository.
 Here is the repository link: https://github.com/Mehedi556/sports-facility-booking

-In the command prompt, full command is ( git clone https://github.com/Mehedi556/sports-facility-booking.git )
+In the command prompt you have to write this command.
+The full command is ( git clone https://github.com/Mehedi556/sports-facility-booking.git )

 Then go to the downloaded repository by cd (repository name) or manually.